-However, as this certificate secures the entire UK Federation, you should not rely on it until you have checked the certificate's fingerprint by phone with the UK federation help desk.
+As this certificate is initially obtained over HTTP, you should not rely on it until you have checked the certificate's fingerprint by phone with the UK federation help desk.
 You can find instructions on how to calculate the certificate fingerprint here.

 You should compare the resulting value with the correct fingerprint value, which can be obtained from the UK federation team.
-To guard against the possibility of this web site being compromised, you should contact them by telephone.
-Their phone number can be found on the federation helpdesk contact information page, or you can use an independent source to find it.
+To guard against the possibility of this web site being compromised, you should contact us by telephone.
+Our phone number can be found on the federation helpdesk contact information page, or you can use an independent source to find it.
 Full details can be found in section 4 of the UK federation Technical Recommendations for Participants.

-You can test your IdP configuration using this UK federation test service provider.
+- You can test your IdP configuration using this UK federation test service provider.
 See the UK federation test SP documentation page for more information.

 Attributes used in the UK federation